-C. Promptness with Deadlines: Rating: 1 2 3 4 5 This professor prepares all records and reports accurately and completely and submits by the established deadlines.
-This professor adheres to faculty evaluation procedures and timelines.
-This professor during to race of processors and differences Comments: D. Availability and Meeting Obligations: Rating: 1 2 3 4 5 This professor demonstrates prompt/regular attendance at all class meetings and adheres to scheduled dismissal times.
-This professor fulfills obligations for involvement at department meetings, Ī committee meetings, and college wide meetings. Į Į. .1 This professor is reasonably accessible to students including maintenance of scheduled office hours.
-This professor works collaboratively with colleagues in the creation of department goals, the planning of agenda, assessment activities, and curriculum development. -I Comments: Ε. Involvement (Service to the College): Rating: 1 2 3 4 5 This professor is involved reasonably in the total program of the college including - activities on campus and/or within the department.
-1 This professor is involved regularly in professional development.
-Comments:
+C. Promptness with Deadlines:

+- This professor prepares all records and reports accurately and completely and ٠ submits by the established deadlines. - This professor adheres to faculty evaluation procedures and timelines. .

+D. Availability and Meeting Obligations:

+- This professor demonstrates prompt/regular attendance at all class meetings and ٠ adheres to scheduled dismissal times. - This professor fulfills obligations for involvement at department meetings, ٠ committee meetings, and college wide meetings. - This professor is reasonably accessible to students including maintenance of • scheduled office hours. - This professor works collaboratively with colleagues in the creation of department ٠ goals, the planning of agenda, assessment activities, and curriculum development.

+E. Involvement (Service to the College):

+- This professor is involved reasonably in the total program of the college including activities on campus and/or within the department. - This professor is involved regularly in professional development. • ig: 1 2 3 4 5 ng